 The FTC, which exercises primary jurisdiction over the advertising of all of our products in the United States, has instituted enforcement actions against dietary supplement, food, and cosmetic companies for, among other things, deceptive advertising and lack of adequate scientific substantiation for claims.
 We also face limitations on our use of the scientific experts who have helped us develop and test some of our products.
 In the United States, for example, the FTC's Guides Concerning the Use of Endorsements and Testimonials in Advertising may restrict marketing to those results obtained by a "typical" consumer and require disclosure of any material connections between an endorser and the company or products they are endorsing.
 In Mainland China, some media outlets have questioned the nature and extent of our connections with our Scientific Advisory Board and others who have helped in developing our scientific approach or testing our products.
-This negative publicity could harm consumers' perception of our business and our products, which could negatively impact our revenue.
-We cannot be sure that the FTC, or comparable foreign agencies, will not question our advertising or other operations in the future.
+This negative publicity could harm consumers' perception of our advertising or other operations in the future.